TheOneTrueGuy/tessellator/README.md

+June 20th, 2024 update:
+Added tessel4.py module, web_interface2_app.py for flask server interface and index.html for user interface.
+No testing yet but all the code looks good.

 The idea behind this code and text is to find a decent way to explore and volumize a concept space from a single or few concepts which are arranged as axis or linear relationships and then either perpendicular and/or supernominal concepts are establsihed in a graph network around these seed cencepts.
 Once a primary (depth-of-n) graph is created I want to add a visual interface that would allow